functime-org/functime/docs/embeddings.md

 - **Clustering:** Where time-series are grouped together by matching patterns
 - **Anomaly detection:** Where outliers with unexpected trend changes are identified

-!!! tip "To see time-series embeddings in action, check out our code examples"
+!!! tip "To see temporal embeddings in action, check out our code examples"

     - **Classification** with health biometrics (fetal heartbeat data)
     - **Clustering** with S&P 500 stock prices
     - **Anomaly detection** with user behavior on their laptops

-    Other potential use-cases for time series embeddings include:
+    Other potential use-cases for temporal embeddings include:
     - Churn prevention by matching purchasing patterns of active users to past users that churned
     - Classifying measurements over time from IoT / robotic sensors to different model types or environments